paulpls/rpg-prototype/README.md

 ## How to Play
-Use the arrow keys to explore the world around you and collect loot.
+Use the arrow keys to explore the world around you.
+Interact with NPCs and the surrounding environment by pressing the spacebar.